gtxll8/Project-P4-Conference-Organization-App/README.md

  I've created two new queries :

- - getConferenceSessionsByStartTime - given a conference key and a start time it will return all the session within that conference that are greater or equal to teh start time.
+ - getConferenceSessionsByStartTime - given a conference key and a start time it will return all the sessions within that conference that are greater or equal than the start time.

- - getConferenceSessionsByHighlights - this will search in a conference for session that has a highlight of interest
+ - getConferenceSessionsByHighlights - this will search in a conference for sessions that have a highlight of interest

-I have added the following indexes to support two new type of queries required :
+I have added the following indexes to support these two new type of queries:

    - kind: Session
   properties: